 In the long run, I think the boom in the independent publishing industy will be good for the industry as a whole because it gives every author an opportunity to get their work out there and encourages them to keep writing when many, including myself, might have just given up.
 And what better way to learn and hone your craft than by getting it in front of an audience and getting their honest feedback?
 In the past it was frustrating to me that there wasn’t an avenue for authors similar to that for indie bands.
 Virtually all bands start out as an “independently published” band, that hones their craft by playing in bars and clubs, cutting and selling ”independently published” demo CD’s, until some are eventually picked up by the big labels.
 Some remain as independent bands forever, but are still able to enjoy being musicians and sharing their songs with the fans they have worked so hard to cultivate.

 As pointed out in David Vinjamuri’s article, we are already seeing a similar path of success for some indie authors who are being picked up by the traditional publishers.
-The most famous of course is Fifty Shades of Grey, but there is also The Mill River Recluse by Darcie Chan that sold over 400,000 copies and was profiled in the Wall Street Journal and On The Island by Tracey Garvis Graves that was picked up by a traditional publisher and became a New York Times Bestseller.
+The most famous of course is Fifty Shades of Grey, but there is also The Mill River Recluse by Darcie Chan that has now sold over 700,000 copies and was profiled in the Wall Street Journal.
+On The Island by Tracey Garvis Graves was picked up by a traditional publisher and became a New York Times Bestseller and Wool by Hugh Howey has been a big success on Amazon, winning the Kindle Book Review’s Best Indie book of 2012.